itexpert120/itexpert120/README.md

 <h3 align="center"> Hi there, I'm Zeeshan Ahmad. </h3>
-An noob developer 🖥️ from Pakistan.<br>
+A noob developer 🖥️ from Pakistan.<br>
 - 📱 Buildbot for MediaTek devices.<br>
 - 🐍 Trying to learn Python3, C, C++ and Java <br>
 - 📦 Love to play around with kernels.<br>